 5 Common Myths About CrossFit

 - “CrossFit will make me bulky.”
-This one comes from the ladies more often than from the men, but gurrrrrrrrrrl, if you want to see Coach Jessie get twitchy and potentially collapse into a rage seizure, tell her you’re worried that CrossFit will make you “big.”
-For the short answer: it won’t.
+This one comes from the ladies more often than from the men and the short answer is it won’t.

 - “CrossFit is too dangerous, I’ll get injured.”
 We get it – CrossFit gets some bad press every now and then.
 The things we do are hard: they’re high-skilled, they’re technical, and if you let your ego rather than your common sense guide your training, they can lead to injuries.
 But we promise that if you pay attention to your coaches, listen to your body, and don’t try to do more than you’re currently capable of in a misguided attempt to keep up with Joe from the 6 AM class who has the 450# deadlift, your daily hour of training will be statistically safer than your drive to and from the gym.
 Do you want to talk about some things that are dangerous?
 Obesity is dangerous.
 Bad movement patterns are dangerous.
 Our sedentary lifestyles are dangerous.
 “Quick fix” fad diet and exercise regimes are dangerous.
 Diabetes and high blood pressure are dangerous.
 Processed food is dangerous.
 Painkillers as a fix for chronic pain are dangerous.
 CrossFit training, when executed with correct supervision and scaling, provides a viable remedy for all these dangers.